Dark Hollow (song)

+The British folk group Pentangle sang a version of that song called “Cold Mountain” which includes several lyrics to “Dark Hollow” that are identical.
+Pentangle toured in the US in early 1969 and opened up for the Grateful Dead on several occasions while at the Fillmore West in San Francisco.

 "Dark Hollow" is considered to be the most popular of Browning's short career, but it did not reach the peak of its popularity until it was recorded by Grateful Dead in the early 1970s.
 They began performing acoustic covers of the song in 1970.
 Electric covers soon followed in 1973 followed by more acoustic covers in 1980.
 In total, Grateful Dead performed "Dark Hollow" around 30 times.
 Their version appears on History of the Grateful Dead, Volume One (Bear's Choice) and the live recording Reckoning.